Read Acts-10-34-35. Know This First Act »In every nation he

 the disgusting thing that causes desolation. . . standing in a holy

-approaching calamity can enable us to avoid it.
-(Proverbs 22:3) So imagine the
+calamity can enable us to avoid it.
+(Proverbs 22:3) So imagine the situation of

 2 In a prophecy with implications for us today, Jesus outlined a composite sign that included wars, food shortages, earthquakes, pestilences, and persecution of Christians preaching about God’s Kingdom.
 (Matthew 24:4-14; Luke 21:10-19) Jesus also offered a clue that would help his disciples to know that the end was close—a ‘disgusting thing that causes desolation standing in a holy place.’
 (Matthew 24:15) Let us reexamine those meaningful words to see how they can affect our lives now and in the future.